lukasbicus/second-brain/Bysquare.md

 ## Formatting
 Some things are done non-traditional way for me.
 F.e. formatting by `dprint` package.
 I added custom file watcher, that will run dprint on all files.

+In comparison to eslint, `dprint`:
+- is more performant (written in Rust)
+- has more configuration options
+- is newer
+- community is smaller, but grows continuously

 ## cli included
 The bysquare package can be used as a command line tool.
 It's achieved by adding a `bin` entry into `package.json`